Rural Clinical School

 Wangaratta

-The Rural Clinical School - Wangaratta ('The Chalet') is adjacent to Northeast Health Wangaratta (NHW).
+The Rural Clinical School - Wangaratta ('The Chalet') is in close proximity to Northeast Health Wangaratta (NHW).
 NHW acts as a regional referral hospital for more complex patients from Bright, Mansfield, Beechworth, Myrtleford, Yarrawonga, Euroa, Benalla and Chiltern.

 View -